jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- would need another settings group to account - could be dependent on directional current
 - Reclose NOT supervised by healthy batt
 - trip PB is not blocked by PB lock - for safety
-- If sectionalizing is enabled, sets reclosing and fast curve to 0
 - Can only activate reclosing and fast curve if sectionalizing is disabled
 	- Ground can be activated so it can still be used in HLT for a sectionalizer
 - Alternate profile only does reclosing